VideoSummarization/VSST/README.md

 - **Step 4**: train two-stream deep Convnet  </br>
 - **Step 5**: Extract feature for each video frame through two-stream deep ConvNet </br>
 - **Step 6**: use SVR to predict the summmary score for each frame </br>

+If you use the code, please cite:

+@article{ZHONG2019,
+author = "Sheng-hua Zhong and Jiaxin Wu and Jianmin Jiang", title = "Video summarization via spatio-temporal deep architecture", journal = "Neurocomputing", volume = "332", pages = "224 - 235",
+year = "2019",
+}